Air of Authority - A History of RAF Organisation

 No 25 Operational Training Unit

 This was formed at Finningley on 1 March 1941 within No 7 Group, tasked with training night bomber crews equipped with Hampdens and also from May Manchesters, with the first course commencing on 17 March.
 A satellite was established at Plum Tree Farm, Bawtry, which was later renamed Bircotes and in in June 'B' Flight began using Balderton, a satellite of Syerston.
-In November work at Bircotes enabled it to be prepared for occupation with the main party arriving on 14th of the month and 'E' Flight's Manchesters following three days later.
-By April 1942 the Manchesters had been retired and on 11 May it was transferred to No 92 Group (No 7 Group was redesignated) and along with other OTUs it provided aircraft for the three 'Thousand Bomber' raids, 30/31 May against Cologne, 1/2 June against Essen and 25/26 June against Bremen.
+In November work at Bircotes enabled it to be prepared for occupation with the main party arriving on 14th of the month and 'E' Flight's Manchesters following three days later, shortly after which the unit concentrated on training crews for Manchesters only.
+By 10 April 1942 the Manchesters had been retired, the unit becoming wholly Wellington equipped and on 11 May it was transferred to No 92 Group (No 7 Group was redesignated).
+Along with other OTUs it provided aircraft for the three 'Thousand Bomber' raids, 30/31 May against Cologne, 1/2 June against Essen and 25/26 June against Bremen.
 On 1 September, to No 93 Group, and at the same time was reduced to 2/3 status, resulting in some trainees and aircraft being transferred to Nos 26 and 81 OTUs.
 At the same time the unit converted to Wellington IIIs.
 Flying ended on 7 January 1943 to enable runways to be constructed at Finningley and personnel began to be posted to other units, many going to other OTUs and the unit disbanded on 31 January 1943.
+This disbandment was intended to be temporary but in the event it did not reform.

 Officers Commanding: -